 Planning Your Trip to Tanzania

-Wonderful Tanzania, a place we all adore and so much and would love to see and experience everything Tanzania has to offer.
+Wonderful Tanzania, a place we all adore so much.
 Tanzania’s got it all, from vast East African plains with the planet’s largest concentration of African wildlife, to the snow-capped peaks of Mt Kilimanjaro and the white sand beaches of Zanzibar.
 You’ll find colourful Masai people and distinctive Swahili culture with a heady mix of exotic spices.
-Most Tanzanian safaris end with time on one of the golden beaches, sipping coconut cocktails and swimming in the warm Indian Ocean.
+Most Tanzanian safaris end with time spent on one of their golden beaches, sipping coconut cocktails and swimming in the warm Indian Ocean.

-We know when it’s best to use road transfer or light aircraft transfers and we’ll use a combination of both to create a top Tanzanian safari for you.
+We know when it’s best to use road transfer or light aircraft transfers and we’ll use a combination of both to create a wonderful Tanzanian safari for you.

 Times to Travel to Tanzania